jonathanhogg/flitter/docs/tutorial.md

 program consisted of a series of node expressions, vector compositions and node append operations.
 In fact, each attribute set – such as `size=` – is another implicit binary operator, taking a node on the left side and an attribute value on the right.
-So there was a great deal more programming happening in our original code than it appeared.
+So there was a great deal more execution happening in our original code than it appeared.

 ## For Loops